Do you know your neuromyths from your neurotruths?

-Identify what really is resonating most with the group as a whole, which might help you identify priorities for systematic change in your school or district. institution.
+Identify what really is resonating most with the group as a whole, which might help you identify priorities for systematic change in your school or district.
 Many neuromyths can be addressed with simple interventions, so have faith!
 Each card has a unique number on it.
-Use a word cloud polling app, like Mentimeter, Slido or Poll Everywhere, and have audience members enter their top three most important Neuro-Myths (as a digit, not text).
-The most-voted on neuromyths will appear largest in the word cloud.
-Ask for volunteers who have the best would-want-you-to-be-reading-a-book-on-Audible voice, and ask them to read the top vote-getters out.
+Use a word cloud polling app, like Mentimeter, Slido, or Poll Everywhere, and have audience members enter their top three most important neuromyths (as a digit, not text).
+The most-voted-on neuromyths will appear largest in the word cloud.
+Ask for volunteers who have the best “would-want-you-to-be-reading-a-book-on-Audible” voice, and ask them to read the top vote-getters out.

 Streak for the brain-cash

-This game works well in person and online over Zoom or similar.
+This game works well in person and online over video conferencing.

 While it works well as a solo game, it is more fun played in small groups.

-- If you are playing this online, distribute a deck of cards to ¼ of your faculty.
-Or a deck each if your budget can stretch to it.
+- If you are playing this online, distribute a deck of cards to a quarter of your faculty.

 - Announce the rules to everyone, then put people in groups or breakout rooms of 4, making sure you have someone with a deck of cards in each group.